mvadari/xrpl-docs/Atomic.md

 Some objects, such as [offers](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/offer/#offer-id-format) and [escrows](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/escrow/#escrow-id-format), use the sequence number of the creation transaction as a part of their ledger entry ID generation, to ensure uniqueness of the IDs.

-To get around this, in single-account `Atomic` transactions, a "phantom sequence number" will be used instead.
-The "phantom sequence number" will be equal to `AtomicTxn.OuterSequence + AtomicTxn.AtomicIndex`.
+To get around this, in single-account `Batch` transactions, a "phantom sequence number" will be used instead.
+The "phantom sequence number" will be equal to `BatchTxn.OuterSequence + BatchTxn.BatchIndex`.

-Multi-account transactions use the same "phantom sequence number" strategy, but instead uses the equation `AtomicTxn.Sequence + AtomicTxn.AtomicIndex`, since the `OuterSequence` does not map to the inner transaction's account.
+Multi-account transactions use the same "phantom sequence number" strategy, but instead uses the equation `BatchTxn.Sequence + BatchTxn.BatchIndex`, since the `OuterSequence` does not map to the inner transaction's account.

 ### 4.2.
 Sequence Number Handling

 Section 4.1 describes how sequence numbers are used in inner transactions.

 The sequence numbers will always be consumed (i.e. the `AccountRoot`'s `Sequence` will be incremented) if any inner transactions are processed.
 A transaction counts as being "processed" if it is applied to the ledger, i.e. if a `tec` or `tes` error is received.
-The sequence number for each account will be incremented by the total number of inner transactions included in the `Atomic` transaction, to avoid any hash collisions.
+The sequence number for each account will be incremented by the total number of inner transactions included in the `Batch` transaction, to avoid any hash collisions.

 ## 5. Security

 ### 5.1.
 Trust Assumptions

-Regardless of how many accounts' transactions are included in an `Atomic` transaction, all accounts need to sign the collection of transactions.
+Regardless of how many accounts' transactions are included in a `Batch` transaction, all accounts need to sign the collection of transactions.

 #### 5.1.1.
 Single Account
 In the single account case, this is obvious; the single account must approve all of the transactions it is submitting.
 No other accounts are involved, so this is a pretty straightforward case.

 #### 5.1.2.
 Multi Account
 The multi-account case is a bit more complicated and is best illustrated with an example.
-Let's say Alice and Bob are conducting a trustless atomic swap via a multi-account `Atomic`, with Alice providing 1000 XRP and Bob providing 1000 USD.
-Bob is going to submit the `Atomic` transaction, so Alice must provide her part of the swap to him.
+Let's say Alice and Bob are conducting a trustless atomic swap via a multi-account `Batch`, with Alice providing 1000 XRP and Bob providing 1000 USD.
+Bob is going to submit the `Batch` transaction, so Alice must provide her part of the swap to him.

 If Alice provides a fully autofilled and signed transaction to Bob, Bob could submit Alice's transaction on the ledger without submitting his and receive the 1000 XRP without losing his 1000 USD.
 Therefore, the inner transactions must be unsigned.

-If Alice just signs her part of the `Atomic` transaction, Bob could modify his transaction to only provide 1 USD instead, thereby getting his 1000 XRP at a much cheaper rate.
-Therefore, the entire `Atomic` transaction (and all its inner transactions) must be signed by all parties.
+If Alice just signs her part of the `Batch` transaction, Bob could modify his transaction to only provide 1 USD instead, thereby getting his 1000 XRP at a much cheaper rate.
+Therefore, the entire `Batch` transaction (and all its inner transactions) must be signed by all parties.

 ## 6. Examples